-Like barriers or mud, running is one of those core qualities of cyclocross that isn't the most important aspect or even mandatory, but crucial to be prepared for.
-'Cross is still mostly about who can pedal their bike the fastest, and while a race might be lost on the run, they're only occasionally won there.
-Some of us may have a little more natural talent for it, or even a running or triathlon background, but running when you've spent a season racing road or mountain bikes just plain hurts.
-As you prepare for the 'cross season, it's important to first be able to incorporate adaptive running into your training, and then actually be able to do some structured work to improve your running performance, if possible.
+Like barriers or mud, running is one of the core qualities of cyclocross that isn't the most important aspect or even mandatory, but crucial to prepare for.
+'Cross is still mostly about who can pedal and drive their bike the fastest, and while a race might be lost on the run, they're only occasionally won there.
+Some of us may have a little more natural talent for it or even a running or triathlon background, but running when you've spent a season racing road or mountain bikes just plain hurts.
+As you prepare for the 'cross season, it's important to first be able to incorporate adaptive running into your training, and then be able to do some structured work to improve your running performance, if possible.
 'Cross is painful enough, but by focusing on running in your training you can remove a weakness, or further your advantage if that's where you're already strong.

 The first step in your running program should be to determine when you think you can begin to include it as part of your training.
 Ideally, you don't want to begin until after your last important road or mountain bike event of the year.
 A mountain bike racer might be able to handle it a bit sooner, and may even include running as part of their plan already.
 But for a road rider, nothing will kill your road fitness worse that running, so wait as long as you can.
 If 'cross is your specialty and your primary focus, as it is now for many of us, then you can begin running as soon as you start your base period for the season during the summer.

 The initial running workouts for all riders should revolve around adaptive work to be able to handle the movement of running.
 Start with short, 15-minute jogs at a very low intensity one to two times a week, just to get your body used to the mechanics.
 When you can finish 15 minutes of jogging with no DOMS (Delayed Onset Mucscle Soreness) the next day, you're ready to handle a larger and more intense workload.
 That might take only a week, or as long as a month.
 Always wait until the soreness subsides before you undertake another running workout.